recordingpreservation/nrpf-website/_programs/nrpf-podcast.md

 title: "NRPF Sound Files Podcast"
 date: 2023-10-10
 weight: 6
-teaser: "The NRPF podcast is currently in production and will become available in December 2023."
+teaser: "The NRPF podcast will be available in early 2024."
 ---

 Check out our podcast, _NRPF Sound Files_, which shares and celebrates archival audio.